 Hair loss was not reported as a side effect of Tremfya in clinical trials.

-That said, keep in mind that Tremfya is used to treat different types of plaque psoriasis, including scalp psoriasis.
-Hair loss is very common in people with scalp psoriasis, and it may be confused as a side effect of Tremfya.
+However, keep in mind that doctors prescribe Tremfya to treat different types of plaque psoriasis, including scalp psoriasis.
+Hair loss is very common in people with scalp psoriasis, and it can be mistaken for a side effect of Tremfya.

-If you experience hair loss while taking Tremfya, talk with your doctor.
+If you experience hair loss while using Tremfya, talk with your doctor.
 They may be able to recommend ways to help manage your hair loss.

 Could I develop depression while using Tremfya?

 Depression is a condition that has many different causes.
-While it is possible to develop depression while taking Tremfya, the exact cause could be related to something else.
-Plaque psoriasis or psoriatic arthritis are examples of conditions that may cause depression, depending on how severe they are.
-And Tremfya is used to treat each of these conditions.
+While it is possible to develop depression while taking Tremfya, the exact cause could be due to something else.
+Plaque psoriasis or psoriatic arthritis are examples of conditions that may cause depression, especially if they are severe.
+And doctors prescribe Tremfya to treat each of these conditions.

-If you have any symptoms of depression while taking Tremfya, it’s important to talk with your doctor.
+If you have any symptoms of depression during Tremfya treatment, it’s important to talk with your doctor.
 They can suggest ways to help manage your symptoms.

 Learn more about some of the side effects that Tremfya may cause.
 To find out how often side effects occurred in clinical trials, see the prescribing information for Tremfya.